HomeBlog Home

 Major Employers

 How much does it cost to live in Raleigh?
-It depends where you're coming from.
-From the Northeast, West Coast, or DC metro, Raleigh feels like a bargain.
-From a smaller Midwest or rural Southern town, prices will surprise you.
+It depends on your comparison point.
+From the Northeast, West Coast, or D.C. metro, Raleigh can feel reasonable.
+From a smaller Southern or Midwestern town, prices may feel high.

 Housing Prices